pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 #### Command line install (Linux, Mac & Windows)

-For Windows users allergic to command line see next section.
+For Windows users allergic to command line see next [Anaconda Navigator install](#anaconda-navigator-install).

-From a terminal (or Anaconda prompt in Windows), create the new environment (answer yes if asked), replacing `ptdvenv` by the wanted environment name in the following command lines (if no name is given, the default name is `ptdvenv`):
+From a terminal (or Anaconda prompt in Windows), create the new environment with the following command lines(answer yes if asked), replacing `ptdvenv` by the name of your choice).
+(if no name is given, the default name is `ptdvenv`):
 ```commandline
 conda env create -f environment.yml --name ptdvenv -v